gquintard/varnish-rs/examples/vmod_vdp/README.md

 Varnish Delivery Processors allow a vmod writer to insert themselves into a delivery pipeline and alter an object body as it is being delivered to a client.
-In this vmod, the transformation is very simple: we simply send the body backwards using a VDP named "flipper".
+In this vmod, the transformation is very simple: we simply send the body backwards using a delivery processor (VDP) named "flipper".

 ```vcl
 // Place import statement at the top of your VCL file